top of page

 3. Hydrostatic/ pressure test date

-These marking should always be checked before filling.
+These markings should always be checked before filling.

 * Before filling a tank, always - check the tank markings, specifically looking for a current hydrostatic/pressure test date and maximum capacity/pressure.